pangaeaw/docs/README.md

-Welcome to the public repository of Pangaea Wealth Docs on GitHub!
+Welcome to the "docs" public repository of Pangaea Wealth Docs on GitHub!